BathMASH/MathAltNotes/README.md

 technology they have they may require one or the other.
 These formats are not interchangeable.

+If you would like to know more about how these formats can be used please email ma-largeprintnotes@bath.ac.uk

 # Instructions

+## Setup

+This method has many dependencies and currently only works on the command line, in Linux and with the correct setup.
+We do not have the resources to help staff set up their own machines to run the method.

+Computing Services has agreed to ensure that
+> linux.bath.ac.uk

+has the requisite setup.
+Hence, all staff should be able to use this.
+For help using linux.bath.ac.uk see http://www.bath.ac.uk/guides/connecting-to-linux-bath/

 ## Collect a copy of your files

 This method of creating alternative formats rewrites the LaTeX.
 It works on a copy of your files to protect your original.
+Even so we still recommend that you have your originals backed up elsewhere.
 To collect your files run the script ./getMyLaTeX on the main LaTeX file in your project.

 E.g. if to make your output from this directory you would run
 > pdflatex ../notes/filename.tex

 then run
 > ./getMyLaTeX ../notes/filename.tex

-### Output
+### Outcome

 This will find all the files needed and put them in a timestamped directory.
 That is, if I ran the above command at 11:51 on 29th